ibm-cloud-docs/BlockStorage/index.md

 {{site.data.keyword.blockstorageshort}} LUNs can be provisioned from 20 GB to 12 TB with two options: <br/>
 - Provision **Endurance** tiers that feature pre-defined performance levels and other features like snapshots and replication.
-- Build a high-powered **Performance** environment with allocated input/output operations per second (IOPS).
+- Build a high-powered **Performance** environment with allocated IOPS.

 ### Provisioning with Endurance Tiers
 {: #provendurance}